twneale/lens-manual/manual.md

     module.exports = Cat;

 That was easy.
 Now we need to implement a view for the `Cat` model we just defined.
-Here `cat_view.js`.
+Here is `cat_view.js`.

     var NodeView = require("../node").View;